SirSirocco/Oct_24_C_Scheduler/README.md

 - **IRQ0 (TimeSlice):** An interrupt occurring every 1 second, indicating that the maximum execution time of a process has been reached.
 - **IRQ1 (Device D1):** An interrupt occurring 3 seconds after an I/O request for D1, simulating the completion of the operation.

 InterControllerSim uses a 1-second `sleep` within a loop to generate periodic time slice interrupts in the form of a `kill` with `IRQ0` directed to the kernel.
-When the time slice interrupt occurs, KernelSim is notified to suspend the running process and activate the next one in the _ready state_ queue.
-The current process context is saved and placed at the end of the ready queue according to the _round-robin_ policy, and the next process context is loaded for execution.
+When the time slice interrupt occurs, KernelSim is notified to suspend the running process and activate the next one in the ready state queue.
+The current process context is saved and placed at the end of the ready queue according to the round-robin policy, and the next process context is loaded for execution.

 For I/O interruptions, upon receiving a request, a 3-second alarm is set, triggering an `IRQ1` signal to the kernel to notify it of the operation's completion.
 I/O operations are simulated by blocked processes, which have their context saved and are placed in the I/O waiting queue.
 Once completed, processes are released and return to the ready queue for execution.

 ### 1.2 `pcbqueue.c`

-This module implements the process control queues and Process Control Blocks (PCBs) that store process contexts.
+This module implements the process control queues and Process Control Boards (PCBs) that store process contexts.
 KernelSim organizes processes into two categories:

 - **Ready queue (`ready_q`):** Processes ready for execution.
 - **I/O waiting queue (`wait_q`):** Processes waiting for the completion of an I/O operation.